alanelias/laravel-mix-api/README.md

 **Note** if you have this error:
-`gulp-notify: [Laravel Elixir] Browserify Failed!: Couldn't find preset "es2015" relative to directory` you can fixe it by installing the following packages:
+`gulp-notify: [Laravel Elixir] Browserify Failed!: Couldn't find preset "es2015" relative to directory` you can fix it by installing the following packages:
 ```
 npm install babel-preset-es2015 --save-dev
 npm install babel-preset-react --save-dev